 In addition to links to your profiles, encourage social endorsement and engagement by visitors by adding social sharing buttons in key places of the site (blog posts, news, valuable content like guides).
 If visitors like your content, then give them the opportunity to share it with their community.
 Creating social sharing buttons is extremely simple and can be done using websites like Sharethis

 SEO is all about good content, so the rules don’t really change here.
 If you produce good content aimed at your target audience on a regular basis, then social endorsement should follow.
 The benefits of having well-optimised content added to your website regularly will also extend to your onsite optimisation as Google will have a more valuable copy to index.

 A lot of businesses underestimate of complex and time consuming producing quality content and managing social accounts can be, so be sure to do your homework before jumping in.
 These activities need to be planned carefully and integrated within the wider marketing strategy of your business.

-We help of lot of businesses with all social media and content aspects of digital marketing, so do get in touch if you have any questions.
+We help a lot of businesses with all social media and content aspects of digital marketing, so do get in touch if you have any questions.
 Alternatively, you can read the SEO predictions for 2014 here.